 📍 On life-changing decisions and events

-It’s probably one of the handful of things I’ve done that I’d say has changed my life the most for the better.
+It’s probably one of the handfuls of things I’ve done that I’d say has changed my life the most for the better.

 I could say that about my first solo backpacking trip.
 I can say that about having children, for example.
 And I can say that about starting the podcast.
 It really has changed my life in ways that I couldn’t have possibly imagined.”